Configuration

 #name tokens (by naming convention) | <color> |

 Auto-inferred properties use inherits: true (the CSS default).
-Use explicit @properties when you need different settings:
+Use explicit @property when you need different settings:

 // In component styles